-Since a lot of people discover the beauty of self-binding gravel, various designs and patterns are derived to choose from.
+Since a lot of people discover the beauty of self binding gravel, various designs and patterns are derived to choose from.
 These are made to complement varied exterior finishes and appeal that a particular environment has.
-In this section, we’ll enumerate the most common designs for you to pick.
+In this section, we’ll list the most common designs for you to pick.
 As self binding gravel suppliers and installers we can offer a range of designs for this surface type.

 1. Breedon Gravel

 This Magnesian limestone paves the pathways of the Royals for its Golden Amber accent.
 Since gold is a colour associated with royalty, it can be utilised for pathways, driveways and patios with a golden emphasis for a highlighting effect.
 Its often used at stately homes, visitor attractions and other decorative areas.
 You can also use this gravel for a touch of royal in your home if you’re looking to fancy a royal treatment.

 2. Cedec Gravel

 This type of self binding gravel is commonly seen on areas where a dash of red looks appealing and stunning, Cedec gravel is made up of both quartz and granite.
 When compared to Breedon gravel, it’s chemically inert (meaning unreactive to other components) with a neutral pH.
 Cedec gravel is ideal for designing exteriors that have plants, especially those that are alkali or acid sensitive.